statistikZH/leu/README.md

 A UI component library based on the [design system](https://www.zh.ch/de/webangebote-entwickeln-und-gestalten.html) of the canton of zurich.

-## ⚠️ This project is still in alpha state
+## ⚠️ Active development

-This package is still in alpha state.
-It is not recommended to use it in production yet.
+This library hasn't had a major release yet.
+Therefore, all minor releases may include breaking changes.
+Check the [changelog](CHANGELOG.md) for details on the changes made.
+If you plan to use this library in production, please get in touch with us.

 ## Prerequisites

-Node.js > v18.0.0
+Node.js > v20.9.0

 ## Installation